cs205-group11/amazon-recommendation-system/index.md

 * It is not computationally efficient
 * It does not handle sparsity well (i.e. It does not have accurate predictions if there are not enough reviews for a product)

+These limitations are the reason why we implement the ALS algorithm.

 ### Matrix Factorization (MF) optimized through Alternative Least Square (ALS)
 In light of above two limitations of SCF, matrix factorization is a more advanced technique that decomposes the original sparse matrix to lower-dimensional matrices incorporating latent vectors.
 These latent vectors may include higher-level attributes which are not captured by ratings for individual products.